mlavergn/xmlhttprequest-node/README.md

 ## RxJS

-The project contains an implementation of XMLHttpRequestObservable which is a stripped rxjs.dom.ajax clone.
-The intent for XMLHttpRequestObservable is to use it as debugging tool.
+The project contains an implementation of XMLHttpRequestObservable which is an rxjs.dom.ajax clone.
+The intent for XMLHttpRequestObservable is to provide a drop in replacement for rxjs.dom.ajax (aka.
+AjaxRequest).

-It can be used standalone, but the project recommendation is to use rxjs.dom.ajax directly backed by this XMLHttpRequest implementation.
+The implementation of rxjs.dom.ajax in RxJS 5.5 is currently not compatible with Node and it is not intended to be extendable.

+XMLHttpRequestObservable doubles as a test bench for XMLHttpRequest due to it's ease of use and ability to generate a large volume of requests easily.

 ## Usage